auth0/Lock.swift/README.md

 We need your twitter app's key & secret in order to sign the reverse auth request.
 For more info please read the Twitter documentation related to [Authorizing Requests](https://dev.twitter.com/docs/auth/authorizing-request) and [Reverse Auth](https://dev.twitter.com/docs/ios/using-reverse-auth).

+## SSO

+A very cool thing you can do with Auth0.iOS is use SSO.
+Imagine you want to create 2 apps.
+However, you want that if the user is logged in in app A, he will be already logged in in app B as well.
+Something similar to what happens with Messenger and Facebook as well as Foursquare and Swarm.

+Read [this guide](https://github.com/auth0/Auth0.iOS/wiki/SSO-on-Mobile-Apps) to learn how to accomplish this with this library.

 ##API

 ###A0AuthenticationViewController